Linux keyboard: Unicode hex codes composition

 Steps

-2. Release "U" key.
+2. Release the keys.

 3. Enter Unicode symbol's hex code.

 Enter hexadecimal (base 16 - 0123456789abcdef) code of symbol you want to type.
-Remember, that you need to do that with <Ctrl> and <Shift> keys still held down.
+For example try 266A to get ♪.
+Or 1F44F for 👏

 Example

-Unicode codes
+Unicode hex codes

 View symbol codes in a character map.
-Get it in Linux OS Character maps as I'm sure you'll like it.
+Get it in Linux Character maps as I'm sure you'll like it.
 It is also a great alternative to Linux keyboard symbol codes themselves.

 You can always find all Unicode codes on the official site.
 The only problem is that sometimes it may be a bit hard to find there symbol you are looking for.

-Official thing
+Official note

 Next note is taken from some official Linux documentation.